Skip to main content

 • All natural: Everything here is made from scratch.
 We have our own spice blend where you can control the freshness and potency of.
 Our gingerbread syrup is made with all-natural ingredients, and the chai is home-brewed chai.
 This ingredient list has no chemicals or preservatives!

-• Tea and gingerbread goodness: What I noticed when I drank both my version of the drink and the Starbucks drink is that mine really had a more pronounced chai flavour.
+• Tea and gingerbread goodness: What I noticed when I drank both my version of the drink and the Starbucks drink is that mine really had a more pronounced chai flavor.
 I didn’t really taste the tea much in the Starbucks drink.
-For that matter, I didn’t have much of a gingerbread flavour either, and I kept the base recipe the same.
+For that matter, I didn’t have much of a gingerbread flavor either, and I kept the base recipe the same.
 Just tasted a bit sugary.
 It’s good, but I prefer the actual chai you taste in the homemade drink!

 • Budget-friendly: A box of tea leaves is about $13 CAD for nearly a kilogram of tea leaves!
 The box says that there are about 250 servings of tea leaves per package, so the cost per serving is barely 5 cents!
 The cost of all the other components would be quite negligible except perhaps the milk, so I’d say that the cost per drink would still add up to under a dollar per serving!

-Ingredients for Iced Gingerbread Chai Latte
+Ingredients for This Iced Gingerbread Chai Latte

 You can find all ingredient quantities and save the recipe for later by scrolling to the bottom of this post for the FULL PRINTABLE RECIPE CARD, or by pressing the “Jump to Recipe” button.
 The recipe card also allows you to scale the recipe based on how many iced lattes you want to make so that you know exactly how much tea, syrup, and cold foam you’ll need!
 No need to calculate ratios here!